mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 #### <a id="a_fee">Transaction Fees</a>

-MMGen gives you several options for dealing with transaction fees.
+MMGen Wallet gives you several options for dealing with transaction fees.

-Firstly, and most simply, you may do nothing, in which case MMGen will calculate the fee automatically using bitcoind’s `estimatefee` RPC call.
+Firstly, and most simply, you may do nothing, in which case the fee will be calculated automatically using bitcoind’s `estimatesmartfee` RPC call.
 You can adjust the estimated fee by any factor using the `--tx-fee-adj` option, a handy feature when you need transactions to confirm a bit more quickly.
-MMGen has no default fee, so if network fee estimation fails for any reason, you’ll be prompted to enter the fee manually.
+If network fee estimation fails for any reason, you’ll be prompted to enter the fee manually.

 Secondly, you may specify the fee as an absolute BTC amount (a decimal number).
 This can be done either on the command line or at the interactive prompt when creating transactions with `mmgen-txcreate`, `mmgen-txdo` or `mmgen-txbump`.

-Thirdly, instead of using an absolute BTC amount, you may specify the fee in satoshis per byte and let MMGen calculate the fee based on the transaction size.
+Thirdly, instead of using an absolute BTC amount, you may specify the fee in satoshis per byte and let MMGen Wallet calculate the fee based on the transaction size.
 This also works both on the command line and at the interactive prompt.
 The satoshis-per-byte specification is an integer followed by the letter `s`.
 A fee of 90 satoshis per byte is thus represented as `90s`.

-MMGen has a hard maximum fee (currently 0.003 BTC) which is alterable only in the config file.
-Thus MMGen will never create or broadcast any transaction with a mistakenly or dangerously high fee unless you expressly permit it to.
+MMGen Wallet enforces a hard maximum fee (currently 0.003 BTC) which is alterable only in the config file.
+Thus the software will never create or broadcast any transaction with a mistakenly or dangerously high fee unless you expressly permit it to.

 #### <a id="a_rbf">BIP 125 replace-by-fee (RBF) transactions</a>

-As of version 0.9.1, MMGen supports creating replaceable and replacement transactions in accordance with the BIP 125 replace-by-fee (RBF) specification.
+As of version 0.9.1, MMGen Wallet supports creating replaceable and replacement transactions in accordance with the BIP 125 replace-by-fee (RBF) specification.

 To make your transactions replaceable, just specify the `--rbf` option when